FundamentalFrequency/LMN-3-DAW/README.md

     file_name: "crazy_sample.wav"
 ```

 This is a manual process.
+53 is the first note in the `+0` octave.
+You can add mappings for the entire note range from 5 to 124.
 If you want to make
 a drum kit, you will need to create the directory to store the kit in, add the audio files to it, and then create the
 `.yaml` mapping file.
 Perhaps someone could make a JUCE application to make this easier (cough...cough).